Get Your Gleam On

 If you have standard aluminum insect screens:

-• Gather up your supplies—garden hose, soft-bristle brush, mild cleaning solution, tarp or other ground cloth (optional), and a microfiber towel.
+- Gather supplies—garden hose, soft-bristle brush, mild cleaning solution, tarp or other ground cloth (optional), microfiber towel.

-• If desired, place the tarp or drop cloth down on the ground to set drying screens on.
+- If desired, place a tarp or drop cloth down on the ground to set drying screens on.

 TruScene® Insect Screens

 If you have TruScene® insect screens the process is slightly different.

 TruScene® screens are made from a micro-fine stainless steel wire mesh with a tighter weave than standard aluminum insect screens.
 They offer over 50% more clarity than our standard aluminum insect screens to let more fresh air and sunlight in while keeping the insects out.

 To keep your TruScene® insect screens looking their best: